Alastair Cranston

 Tool development

-Full stack web development
+Back-end web development

-Low level network systems
+Low level network systems and design

 Working in an existing code base